Using neural decoding to study object and action recognition in the human brain (1:03:53)

 So then we can ask, what are the dynamics?
 So this gets back to your previous question about what if things are just time-shifted, say?
 So what I was doing in all the results I showed you was training and testing on the exact same time point.

 But what I can do instead is train on one time point and use that classifier train to test it on all other time points.
 So then I can get a matrix of train times versus test times.
 And red is the high-accuracy signals in blue are the low-accuracy signals.

 So this is the experiment I just showed you with those grayscale objects.
 And what you see is that decoding accuracy's only high along the diagonal, when you train and test at the same time.
 And what's, I think, even more striking, is that this time window is so narrow.
 It's about 50 milliseconds wide.

-So the neural signals, even though you can decode for 400 milliseconds, that representation is changing so rapidly that if you try and test it 15 seconds later, it's already different and your classifier doesn't work.
+So the neural signals, even though you can decode for 400 milliseconds, that representation is changing so rapidly that if you try and test it 50 milliseconds later, it's already different and your classifier doesn't work.
 So the question was are you the decoding from the whole brain?
 Yes, but I'm doing some feature selection to down-sample the data.
 That doesn't seem to affect this, though, but it does help remove some noise from the data.

 So the question was-- so this is pretty low-level, what we're decoding, right?
 Presumably this can all happen in primary visual cortex because an edge detector can tell the difference between a hand and a bowling ball, right?
 They look very different at the low-level.

 So Tyler's question was what if I was doing some higher-level, more conceptual task?
 So yes, I would expect an overall time delay.
 And I would expect that this window would get a little wider.
 And I'll show some data like that in a bit, as well.

 AUDIENCE: Are you training and decoding all within one participant?